js42721/projecteuler/README.md

 =======================

 This repository contains C++ solutions for some of the Project Euler problems.
-Note that thorough input validation has been eschewed for the sake of brevity.

 | #   | Description | Solution |
 | :-- | :---------- | :------- |